pojome/activity-log/README.md

 Widgets
 * A widget is being added to a sidebar
+* A widget is being deleted from a sidebar

 The plugin does not require any kind of setup.
 It works out of the box (and that’s why we love it too).